DylanGlass/theHobblinGoblin/docs/index.md

 # The Campaign

 ## Adventure Hook
 An ancient and mysterious calamity caused the ruin of civilization and the disappearance of the gods from the mortal plane.
-Since then civilization has rebuilt itself, but no one seems to know why it collapsed in the first place.
+Since then civilization has rebuilt itself, but no one seems to know why it collapsed in the first place or why the gods haven't returned.

 ## Homebrew Rules